-The Single Family Residential Rehabilitation Program, abbreviated as SFRRP, provides funds (both loans and grants) for low- to-middle income DC homeowners to make needed home reparations / modifications.
-These funds, which are capped at $75,000 per household, are intended to improve accessibility for disabled individuals and seniors, and make physical reparations, that if not corrected, would pose safety and health hazards.
+The Single Family Residential Rehabilitation Program, abbreviated as SFRRP, provides funds (both loans and grants) for low- to middle-income D.C. homeowners to make needed home repairs / modifications.
+These funds, which are capped at $75,000 per household ($50,000 max in grants, plus loans), are intended to improve accessibility for disabled individuals and seniors, and make physical repairs, that if not corrected, would pose safety and health hazards.

-The Single Family Residential Rehabilitation Program offers an Additional Benefit for Seniors, in which $10,000 of a loan may be “permanently deferred”.
+The Single Family Residential Rehabilitation Program offers an additional benefit for seniors, in which $10,000 of a loan may be “permanently deferred.”
 Phrased another way, $10,000 of the loan does not have to be repaid.
-It is possible in some cases for an even greater amount to be “permanently deferred”.
+It is possible in some cases for an even greater amount to be “permanently deferred.”

 SFRRP is administered by the D.C.
 Department of Housing and Community Development (DHCD).

 To be eligible for these programs, there are several criteria that must be met, which include the following:

 One must be a resident of Washington, D.C., own their home and have lived in it for a minimum of three years.
 They must have homeowner’s insurance and be up to date on paying all federal and district taxes.
 In addition, one must have a credit report that shows current payments on all mortgages for the last 12 months.

 For the additional benefit for seniors, an individual must be 62 years of age or older.

 For accessibility improvements, an individual must be at least 60 years of age or be a minimum of 18 years of age and disabled.

 One’s income is also a deciding factor in eligibility.
 A single applicant may not have an annual income in excess of $70,550.
 A married couple’s annual income is limited to $80,650.
 At the time of this writing, the income limits had not yet increased from 2020, and it was unclear when the limits would increase.
 One’s credit score and payment history is also considered.